-Thomas L. Sheehy has more than 22 years experience in executive and advisory positions in California state government.
-His experience includes legislative and fiscal strategy and process, policy development, and program implementation.
-His far-reaching knowledge of public finance encompasses the state budget, appropriations, procurement, institutional investing, pension policy, infrastructure funding, conduit bond financing, and lease revenue bonds.
+Tom Sheehy has more than 25 years of experience in executive and advisory positions in California state government affairs.
+His government experience includes working as an executive in the Governor's cabinet in Sacramento, 10 years working for legislative leadership in the state Capitol and lobbying for a Fortune 100 financial services company.
+His far-reaching knowledge of public finance encompasses the state budget, corporate and sales tax liabilities, appropriations, procurement, institutional investing, pension policy, infrastructure funding, conduit, and lease revenue bond financing.

 Areas of Concentration

 • State budget, appropriations, corporate, sales tax and personal incomes tax

 • Procurement and state contracting opportunities

 • Transportation and environmental programs